estebangarviso/JavascriptMasterFinalProject/README.md

 ### Code Explaining

+1. Node version is in .nvmrc file
+1. Webpack to compile all javascript modules: Code splitting config for development and production.
 1. Typescript code eval sourcemap for development
-2. Babel Polyfill code for production and sourcemap
+1. Babel Polyfill code for production and sourcemap
-3. Responsive events: Check if window is in bootstrap mobile mode.
+1. Responsive events: Check if window is in bootstrap mobile mode.
-4. Ecommerce components:
+1. Ecommerce components:
    1. Catalog: Synchronized with cart, increase or decrease quantity with horizontal touch spinner, adding a product of X quantity to cart.
    2. Shopping cart: Synchronized with catalog, buying products, removing all products inside, removing single line of products.
    3. Authentication Form: Allow to customer to add products to cart if is logged).
    4. Notifications: Allow to see errors, warnings, successes, informative notifications.
    5. Preloader: Allow to hide website content if all images are not loaded.
-5. Modules:
+1. Modules:
    1. Currency selector: Allow to select an specific currency and change all prices in real time (For this demo I use money exchange: 750CLP = 1USD).
-6. Helpers:
+1. Helpers:
    1. Abstract Form: Parent class form of authentication form, helps to create new form for future scaling, like registration, contact, subscription, address, etc.
    2. Component: Parent class components for ecommerce components, helps to use custom functions and indicate what functions you need to use
    3. Data: Store all functions to retrieve data like products or one by id, currencies or one by ID, carriers (by ID is not created yet), current shopping cart, last purchases.